-Due to economic uncertainties generated by a variety of current geopolitical events, including macroeconomic factors, international conflicts, and the lingering impacts from the recent pandemic, we have prioritized maintaining and preserving adequate liquidity during the past few years.
-We believe these efforts have been successful and have provided the ability to maintain operations, make strategic investments, and purchase shares of our common stock.
-At February 28, 2023, our cash and cash equivalents totaled \$55.1 million, with no borrowings on our \$15.0 million revolving credit facility.
-We believe that our cash balances are held at stable banking institutions, but the amount of such deposits exceed insured balances.
+At May 31, 2023, our cash and cash equivalents totaled \$39.3 million, with no borrowings on our \$62.5 million revolving credit facility.
+We believe that our cash balances are held at stable banking institutions, but the amount of such deposits exceed insured limits.
 We are currently in the process of taking additional actions to protect our cash from banking system instability.
-Of our \$55.1 million of cash at February 28, 2023, \$16.7 million was held at our foreign subsidiaries.
+Of our \$39.3 million of cash at May 31, 2023, \$13.2 million was held at our foreign subsidiaries.
 We routinely repatriate cash from our foreign subsidiaries and consider cash generated from foreign activities a key component of our overall liquidity position.
 Our primary sources of liquidity are cash flows from the sale of services in the normal course of business and available proceeds from our revolving line of credit facility.
-Our primary uses of liquidity include payments for operating activities, debt payments, capital expenditures (including curriculum development), working capital expansion, and purchases of our common stock.
+Our primary uses of liquidity include payments for operating activities, purchases of common stock, debt payments, capital expenditures (including curriculum development), and working capital expansion.